imtiaz-emu/islamjanun/README.md

-# rails-pack
+# Islam Janun
-Rails pack is a basic project for creating rails application from scratch.
-Rails pack includes devise, cancan, twitter bootstrep
+It's a basic Q&A site like stackoverflow which is built with Ruby on Rails It uses "Rails - 4.2.6", "Ruby - 2.3.0"
+This project uses "MySQL" database.

 #Installation Steps
 Copy config/database-sample.yml and create a new file called config/database.yml file